 NOTE: Be sure to mount the product in the orientation specified in the next steps as this provides the most stability for mounting the product to the wall or ceiling.
-When wall mounting, the speaker opening is in the upper left corner.
+When wall mounting, it is suggested that the horn opening is in the upper left corner.

 This alarm is designed to be mounted on the ceiling or wall if necessary.

-Ensure the iOS software is updated to iOS 10 or later or Android 5 or later.
+Ensure the iOS software is updated to iOS 9.

-- Step 1 Download the free Onelink app from the App Store or Google Play and follow set-up instructions. - Step 2 Hold the mounting bracket against the ceiling (or wall) so the two universal mounting holes are aligned approximately at the 9 and 3 o'clock positions.
+Step 1 Download the free Onelink app from the App Store and follow set-up instructions.

+Step 2 Hold the mounting bracket against the ceiling (or wall) so the two universal mounting holes are aligned approximately at the 9 and 3 o'clock positions.
 (See image).
 Trace around the holes with a pencil.

-- Step 3 Put the unit where it won't get covered with dust when you drill the mounting holes. - Step 4 Using a 3/16" (5 mm) drill bit, drill a hole through the center of the outlines you traced. - Step 5 Insert the plastic screw anchors (in the plastic bag with screws) into the holes.
+Step 3 Put the unit where it won't get covered with dust when you drill the mounting holes.

+Step 4 Using a 3/16" (5 mm) drill bit, drill a hole through the center of the outlines you traced.

+Step 5 Insert the plastic screw anchors (in the plastic bag with screws) into the holes.
 Tap the screw anchors gently with a hammer, if necessary, until they are flush with the ceiling or wall.

-- Step 6 Install the screws but do not tighten completely.
+Step 6 Install the screws but do not tighten completely.
 Attach the mounting bracket by aligning the screws in the open portion of the universal mounting slots and rotating the bracket into place.
 Tighten the screws until they are snug to secure the bracket.
-Do not over tighten. - Step 7 Mount alarm to mounting bracket to activate the alarm.
+Do not over tighten.

+Step 7 Mount alarm to mounting bracket to activate the alarm.
+Once unit is activated, it cannot be turned off.